900 MHz Wireless Relay

 Selecting a 900 MHz Series

-900 MHz Wireless RelayThe 4-channel 900 MHz Wireless Relays are available in the ProXR Lite and ProXR versions.
-Both versions have the same firmware installed and accept the same ProXR command set, the industry leading command set for controlling relays.
-The ProXR lite version is non-expandable, the ProXR version is expandable to 256 relays.
-When you find your board click on the Full Description link to view full specs, watch setup videos, download software and purchase.
+900 MHz Wireless RelayThe 4-channel 900 MHz Wireless boards are available with the ProXR Lite firmware.
+ProXR Lite boards have the ProXR command set, the industry leading command set for controlling relays.
+The ProXR Lite versions are non-expandable with 8-Channels of 8/10-Bit Analog to Digital Converters, capable of reading analog voltages from 0 to 5 Volts DC.
+When you find your controller click on the picture to view full specs, watch setup videos, download software and purchase.

 Selecting a 900 MHz Wireless Relay

 What amperage relay do you need?
 Below you will find the 4-channel 900 MHz Wireless Relay Boards available.
 The difference being the amperage of the relays installed and the ProXR Version.
 Choose a board that accommodates the amperage you are switching.
 You will find SPDT relays in the 5, 10 and 20 amp versions and an SPST version in 30 amp.
-DPDT versions are also available with 1, 3 or 5 amp relays installed.
 For more information on selecting the correct relay for your application see Choosing a Proper Amperage.